stefanpejcic/OpenPanel/website/docs/admin/emails/settings.md

 An SMTP relay service (aka relay host / smarthost) is an MTA that relays (forwards) mail on behalf of third parties (it does not manage the mail domains).

-You should only configur this when you have some external service for outgoing emails, like SMTP2GO or self-hosted Proxmox Mail Gateway.
+You should only configure this when you have some external service for outgoing emails, like SMTP2GO or self-hosted Proxmox Mail Gateway.

 ![relay hosts](/img/admin/relay_hosts.png)